-Shadow diagrams were submitted with the modification application which demonstrate that there is no unreasonable overshadowing on neighbouring properties as a result of the minor increase in height proposed.
+Shadow diagrams were submitted with the modification application which demonstrate that there is no unreasonable overshadowing on neighbouring properties as a result of the modification to the lift tower proposed.
 The proposed modifications will also not result in unreasonable view loss impacts.
+The proposed reconfigured units will have an acceptable level of amenity.